pythonInRelay/Number-wizard/README.md

 _________________________

 *NB!
-If you are viewing these respositories as a means to assess my skills, please also see my latest projects.*
+If you are viewing these repositories as a means to assess my skills, please also see my latest projects.*
 _________________________

 A simple guessing game where the computer attempts to guess the player's chosen number as quickly as possible.